HelTecAutomation/ESP32_LoRaWAN/readme.md

  - ABP mode.

 What are the known bugs:
- - EU_863_870: if one upload missed, resend will spend a very long time, or can't resend again.
+ - EU_902_928: In OTAA mode, first join request can't be successfully received in gateway.

 # API
 Coming soon.
+Before we release the APIs, user can read the .h files.

 # How to use this library
 The only different with a common Arduino library is need a uniqu license.
 It's ralate to ESP32 Chip ID.